edgeimpulse/expert-projects/arduino-portenta-h7-byom-wound-classification.md

 In this project, we have seen how it is possible to leverage AI-powered cameras to classify wounds, which offers a great advantage in reducing the time taken to diagnose wounds as well as reduce cost associated with the process.

 This project could be scaled further by sending the inference results over a web platform for results to be conveniently accessed by clinicians.
 This enables accurate administration of treatment to patients regardless of their location and  mitigates the severe effects of misdiagnosis, leading to improved human health, especially in rural areas without local expertise.
-Adding more dataset images in order to improve the model perfomance on diabetic wound classification would also be helpful.
+Adding more dataset images in order to improve the model performance on diabetic wound classification would also be helpful.

 With **Bring Your Own Model** on Edge Impulse, ML engineers can build robust, state of the art models and deploy to edge devices.
 This creates a huge opportunity to solve challenges with Machine Learning and deploy to suitable hardware devices.